bosnet/isaac-consensus-protocol/examples/cases/quorum-safety/README.md

 {"action":"save-message","created":1519102473.784682,"logger":"consensus","message":"21bc87a815fa11e880fa8c85903262b4","node":"n8"}
 ```

-This will show the all the nodes saved the same message(`21bc87a815fa11e880fa8c85903262b4`) and reached the `ALLCONFIRM` state.
+This log message shows that all the nodes saved the same message(`21bc87a815fa11e880fa8c85903262b4`) and reached the `ALLCONFIRM` state.

 ## One Faulty Nodes: `safe-common-1-is-faulty.yml`

+Substitute the `<DESIGN_FILE>.yml` to `safe-common-1-is-faulty.yml` in the above example

-* the important metric messages in all nodes
+* filter important metric messages in all nodes
 ```json
 ["------------------------------------"]
 {"action":"change-state","created":1519105361.199402,"logger":"consensus","node":"n0","state":{"after":"INIT","before":null},"validators":[]}